edidevv/aether-vpn-manager/README.md

-# 🚀 Aether VPN Manager
+# Aether VPN Manager

+## ⚠️ Disclaimer

+Aether is a VPN client/manager, not a VPN service.
+Security and privacy depend on the user's VPN configuration and provider.

 <div align="center">